-Ecommerce has opened the door to all types of collectors to run successful stores dedicated to the collectibles they know and love.
+Ecommerce, with the rise of website builders, social media, and marketplaces, has opened the door to all types of collectors to run successful stores dedicated to the collectibles they know and love.

 The possibilities and potential profit are endless – especially if you collect items that can be found at low prices and then sold much higher, such as coins.